 ||May be covered if CPAP therapy fails or is contraindicated

-Continuous airway pressure machines direct pressurized air — usually set between 4 and 20 cm H2O — into a user’s airway while they sleep.
+A continuous positive airway pressure (CPAP) machine directs pressurized air — usually set between 4 and 20 cm H2O — into a user’s airway while they sleep.
 This pressure keeps air passages open and ensures the user can breathe properly, allowing them to avoid the pauses in breathing (or apneas) that are the primary symptom of sleep apnea.

 CPAP machines continuously pump air at one pressure setting rather than varying in pressure between the inhale and exhale, which can cause some people to feel as though they cannot exhale properly or that they are choking.
 Most users adjust to CPAP relatively quickly, while others find BiPAP easier to tolerate.